ricksorensen/micropython-fun/samples/sound/i2srecord/runs.md

 * esp32c3 works and can write to local filesystem
 * rp2 works with sdcard, but seems to have problems writing to local filesystem while using I2S .. hangs the processor.
 * INMP441 needs to be initialized - read a few hundred milliseconds?
-   - not necessarily ... maybe just time.  esp32c3 seems okay, rp2040 has glitch
+    - not necessarily ... maybe just time.  all modules same esp32c3 seems okay, rp2040 has glitch
 * external sd reader weird  see `chkit.note`
     - keeping cabling tight and minimizing connections helps
     - external reader needs lower baud (related to length of connector)
     - esp32c3 seems pickier
-   - cheap reader - drops MISO to low when powering up, and fluctuates
+    - cheap reader
+    	- drops MISO to low when powering up, and fluctuates
         - cheap reader causes esp32c3 to reboot if powered up after mcu- power?
+* I2S Mics can have power from clk/data/ws lines ... and Mic will respond without vcc attached

 ## Experiments ##